angular-schule/angular-cli-ghpages/README.md

  * Default: value of `git config user.name` and `git config user.email`
  * Example: `ng deploy --name="Displayed Username" --email=mail@example.org`

-If you are running the command in a repository without a `user.name` or `user.email` git config properties (or on a machine without these global config properties), you must provide user info before git allows you to commit.
+If you run the command in a repository without `user.name` or `user.email` Git config properties (or on a machine without these global config properties), you must provide user info before Git allows you to commit.
-In this case provide **both** `name` and `email` string values to identify the committer.
+In this case, provide **both** `name` and `email` string values to identify the committer.

 #### --no-silent <a name="no-silent"></a>